 - GDPR is bringing back the discipline of deleting.

-- It’s the Data Subjects right to Data portability and the Controller’s obligation to provide machine-readable copy of relevant automated personal data.
+- It’s the Data Subjects right to Data portability and the Controller’s obligation to provide a machine-readable copy of relevant automated personal data.

 - Report data breaches – notify Data Protection Authorities within 72 hours and notify the affected data subjects.